xyaoaf/xyaoaf.github.io/_pages/Home.md

   - /about.html
 ---

-Welcome to my personal website!
-I'm Xihan Yao, a researcher passionate about advancing knowledge at the intersection of GeoAI, high-resolution remote sensing, and human–environment interactions.
-My work combines cutting-edge computational methods with environmental science to support climate resilience, urban sustainability, and ecosystem services assessment.
-I am currently a PhD student in Geography & the Environment at The University of Texas at Austin, where I work in the [GISense Lab](https://sites.utexas.edu/gisense/) directed by Prof. [Yuhao Kang](https://scholar.google.com/citations?user=amySMvcAAAAJ&hl=en).
-My research explores how multimodal geospatial data (e.g., satellite & aerial imagery, LiDAR, street view imagery, human mobility) can be integrated with GeoAI methods to understand environmental processes, and human-environment interactions.
+I am a PhD student in Geography & the Environment at The University of Texas at Austin, working in the [GISense Lab](https://sites.utexas.edu/gisense/) advised by Professor [Yuhao Kang](https://scholar.google.com/citations?user=amySMvcAAAAJ&hl=en).
+My research develops data-driven and GeoAI-powered approaches to understand how the built and natural environment evolve and interact.
+I integrate multimodal geospatial data—including satellite and aerial imagery, LiDAR, street-level imagery, and human mobility datasets—with computational modeling to analyze environmental processes, assess ecosystem services, and uncover the dynamics of human–environment interactions.

+Ultimately, my work aims to build scalable, interpretable tools that support climate resilience, urban sustainability, and equitable environmental planning across heterogeneous and rapidly changing landscapes.

 ## Education